flashvayne/chatgpt-spring-boot-starter/README.md

 [中文版文档](https://vayne.cc/2022/12/17/chatgpt-spring-boot-starter)

 # chatgpt-spring-boot-starter
-use chatgpt in springboot project easily
+Use chatgpt in springboot project easily.
+This starter is based on Openai official Api.

 ## Usage
 1.Add maven dependency.